alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

       system:upgrade         Upgrade Phraseanet to the latest version system:upgrade-datas   Upgrade Phraseanet datas

-The whole commands available through this utility are executables whenever Phraseanet is not installed, whereas Konsole Kommander requires Phraseanet installed and up-to-date.
+The whole commands available through this utility are executable whenever Phraseanet is not installed, whereas Konsole Kommander requires Phraseanet installed and up-to-date.